-IoT Application Enablement Platforms (AEP) squarely address exactly this issue, opening the door for enterprises, operators, and OEM to finally realize the full economic benefits of IoT.
-A best-in-class AEP will not only provide a secure, reliable and scalable underlying IoT platform with all of the essential technology and service components, but will also provide a complete set of tools and workflows to enable efficient creation of unique / bespoke applications.
-Using an AEP, creation of sophisticated new applications now takes days or weeks – instead of months or even years.
+IoT Application Enablement Platforms (AEP) squarely address the issue, opening the door for enterprises, operators, and OEM to realize the benefits of IoT.
+A best-in-class AEP will not only provide a secure, reliable, and scalable underlying IoT platform with all of the essential technology and service components but will also provide a complete set of tools and workflows to enable the efficient creation of unique/bespoke applications.
+Using an AEP, the creation of sophisticated new applications now takes days or weeks – instead of months or even years.
 By adopting an AEP, enterprises, operators, and OEMs can much more directly apply their skills and industry know-how to in-demand customer solutions – instead of underlying complexity.

 IoT Application Enable Platform (AEP) – The Architectural Building Blocks